mrmanian/Recipe-Generator/README.md

 ## Final Remarks

 Please feel free to let me know if any issues arise via the issues tab on Github.
-Also, if there is a huge feature that would be beneficial to add feel free to clone the repo and try to implement it or let me know so I can also attempt to add it and update the repository!
+If there is a big feature that would be beneficial to add, feel free to fork the repo and try to implement it or let me know so I can also attempt to add it and update the repository!

 **[Back to top](#recipe-generator)**